Running Combat

 Basic Combat

 Difficulty Checks: This is associated with rolls that are versus a target number you must meet or exceed.
 You will roll 1d20 and add the skill, spell, or abilities modifiers.
-For this kind of roll 1 is a critical fail and 20 is a critical success.

 Reactions: These are abilities that can be cast outside of a character's turn.
 Most reaction based abilities are usable as long as the character has available resources to perform it.